-Safety and Dosimetry of SSTR-PET
+Safety and Dosimetry of SSTR PET

-Human dosimetry data for 68Ga-DOTATATE and 68Ga-DOTATOC have been reported (10,11), and the estimated total body radiation dose is 4.8 mSv for 68Ga-DO-TATATE and 4.3 mSv for 68Ga-DOTATOC for a 185 MBq (5 mCi) administration (Table 1).
-No adverse events have been reported in association with the administration of SSTR-PET agents (12).
+Human dosimetry data for 68Ga-DOTATATE, 68Ga-DOTATOC, and 64Cu-DOTATATE have been reported (11,12), and the estimated total-body radiation dose is 4.8 mSv for 68Ga-DOTATATE for 185 MBq (5 mCi), 4.3 mSv for 68Ga-DOTATOC for 185-MBq (5-mCi), and 4.7 mSv for Cu-DOTATATE for 148 MBq (4 mCi) (Table 1).
+No adverse events have been reported in association with the administration of SSTR PET agents (13).

-Use of Intravenous (IV) Contrast With SSTR-PET
+Use of Intravenous Contrast with SSTR PET

-Standard PET/CTs have frequently been performed without the administration of IV contrast.
-The use of IV contrast has been shown to increase the detection rate of liver metastases for 18F-FDG PET as well as for SSTR-

-PET (13,14).
-Contrast can also help with the detection of small bowel primaries (15).
-Given the importance of contrast-enhanced imaging studies, we strongly recommend that all SSTR-PET studies be performed with IV contrast whenever possible.
-Not only does this improve the diagnostic accuracy of the imaging study, but it also prevents the need for additional contrast-enhanced studies in the same patient.
+Standard PET/CT has frequently been performed without the administration of intravenous contrast.
+The use of intravenous contrast has been shown to increase the detection rate of liver metastases for 18F-FDG PET as well as for SSTR PET (14,15).
+Contrast can also help with the detection of small-bowel primaries (16).
+Given the importance of contrast-enhanced imaging studies, we strongly recommend that all SSTR PET studies be performed with intravenous contrast whenever possible.
+This not only improves the diagnostic accuracy of the imaging study but also prevents the need for additional contrast-enhanced studies in the same patient.